You are here

 I am currently accepting new graduate students.

 B. J. Ramshaw, N Harrison, SE Sebastian, S Ghannadzadeh, KA Modic, DA Bonn, WN Hardy, Ruixing Liang, and PA Goddard.
 Broken Rotational Symmetry on the Fermi Surface of a High-Tc Superconductor.
-To be published in npj Quantum Materials, 2017
+NPJ Quantum Materials, 2, 2017

 B. J. Ramshaw, S. E. Sebastian, R. D. McDonald, James Day, B. S. Tan, Z. Zhu, J. B. Betts, Ruixing Liang, D. A. Bonn, W. N. Hardy, and N. Harrison.
 Quasiparticle Mass Enhancement Approaching Optimal Doping in a High-Tc Superconductor.
 Science, 348:317–320, 2015

 B. J. Ramshaw, Arkady Shekhter, Ross D. McDonald, Jon B. Betts, J. N. Mitchell, P. H. Tobash, C. H. Mielke, E. D. Bauer, and Albert Migliori.
 Avoided Valence Transition in a Plutonium Superconductor.
 Proceedings of the National Academy of Sciences, 112(11):3285–3289, 2015